-For those projects in which the state or federal agency involved has delegated compliance to its applicants, HPD requests applicants to use the Environmental Review Form (.doc) when submitting projects for our review.
+For those projects in which the state or federal agency involved has delegated compliance to its applicants, HPD requests applicants to use the Environmental Review Form (pdf) (Environmental Review Form (doc)) when submitting projects for our review.
 Please fill out the form completely and mail it, along with the required supporting materials (maps, photos, and project plans), to the address at the bottom of the form.
 By completing the form to the greatest extent possible, and including the required supporting material, a prolonged review process is less likely since HPD should not need to request additional information.
 Please note, HPD is unable to accept emailed submittals at this time.

 Note: If you are submitting a communication tower project, do not use the Environmental Review form.
 Visit our Communication Tower page for more information regarding submittal requirements.
 Additionally, the US Corps of Engineers (USACE) does not delegate compliance to applicants and all information prepared for permits through this agency should be coordinated directly with USACE.